hlmason/musiclaps/README.md

 Please continue to observe the above categories until a new system is implemented.

 Elements/selectors tend to come in the order they appear in the markup; exceptions occur when one or more elements/selectors are grouped together.
-In almost all cases, selectors include element names - despite being unnecessary - to make it easier to identify the context.
+In most cases, selectors include element names - despite being unnecessary - to make it easier to identify the context.

 Properties are in alphabetical order, although it is of course not necessary to observe this.